-Diego Ambrosio is 33 years old and was born in Catanzaro, Italy, located in the southern part of the country.
-He is passionate about wild nature, cooking, singing, and playing different musical instruments like guitar, piano, and bass.
+Thirty-something Diego Ambrosio was born in Catanzaro, Italy, located in the southern part of the country.
+He is passionate about wild nature, cooking (especially Italian cuisine), singing, and playing different musical instruments like guitar, piano, and bass.
 Diego considers himself an extrovert and talkative person, but he also likes to listen to people.

 What is your favorite Italian cuisine?

-This is probably one of the hardest questions you can ask an Italian since they would immediately begin thinking of multiple :)!
+This is probably one of the hardest questions you can ask an Italian since they would immediately begin thinking of multiple answers.
 Why?
 Because there are so many favorite Italian dishes!
-If I really had to choose a dish by type, I think my first answer would be tortellini with cream, peas, and ham The second would have to be parmigiana di melanzane fried potatoes and peppers on the side.
+If I really had to choose a dish by type, I think my first answer would be tortellini with cream, peas, and ham.
+The second would have to be parmigiana di melanzane with fried potatoes and peppers on the side.
 Finally, for dessert, tiramisu… all, obviously, homemade.

-Morzeddhu must be eaten while hot, perhaps with a further splash of hot pepper.
-It also must be eaten in the pitta, a typical Catanzaro’s bread shaped like a flattened donut and little or no crumb inside.
+Morzeddhu must be eaten while hot, perhaps with a further splash of spicy sauce.
+It also must be eaten in the pitta, a typical Catanzaro bread shaped like a flattened donut and with little or no crumb inside.

-According to legend, Morzello, or morzeddhu in dialect, was created when an impoverished mother, widowed and alone, was forced to accept odd jobs to support her hungry children.
-On Christmas Eve, her boss asked her to clean a slaughterhouse and dispose of the wastes in the nearby river, Fiumarella.
+According to legend, Morzello, or Morzeddhu in the local dialect, was born from that mother of invention, necessity.
+An impoverished widow was forced to accept odd jobs to support her hungry children.
+On Christmas Eve, her boss asked her to clean a slaughterhouse and dispose of the waste in the nearby river, Fiumarella.

 What is the most famous Thai dish in Phuket, Thailand?

-Without a doubt, Pad Thai is one of the most famous dishes of Thai cuisine present in Phuket.
-Pad Thai can be prepared in two variants, Pad Thai Gai, and Pad Thai Goong.
-Gai stands for chicken while Goong stands for shrimp.
-Pad Thai is a stir-fried rice noodle dish typically made with rice noodles, chicken or shrimp, tofu, a scrambled egg, bean sprouts, and other vegetables.
+Without a doubt, Pad Thai is one of the country’s most iconic dishes and is easy to find all over Phuket.
+There are two main types of Pad Thai, Pad Thai Gai and Pad Thai Goong.
+Gai includes chicken and Goong, shrimp.
+Pad Thai is a stir-fried dish typically made with rice noodles, chicken or shrimp, tofu, scrambled egg, bean sprouts, and other vegetables.
 The ingredients are sautéed together in a wok, which creates rapid heat distribution.
-Once finished, chefs serve Pad Thai with peanuts, sugar, chili peppers, and a lemon wedge on the side.
+Once finished, chefs serve Pad Thai with peanuts, sugar, chili peppers, and a lime wedge on the side.

-And just for the record… Pad Thai is also my favorite Thai dish.
-It is made with the only variant of a wider rice noodle called see ew.
+And just for the record… Pad Thai is my second favorite Thai dish.
+I prefer Pad See Ew which is similar but has a sweeter sauce.

 What types of Italian cuisine do you cook in Thailand?

-When I arrived in Phuket, I thought it would have been impossible to reproduce typical Italian cuisines at home for various reasons.
+When I arrived in Phuket, I thought it would have been impossible to reproduce typical Italian recipes at home for various reasons

 Now, we can cook any type of Italian dish.
 In fact, we have become so accustomed to making Italian food at home that we’ve eaten out very few times.
 Both my father and I are able to prepare any type of Italian recipe — first courses, main courses, side dishes, and delicious desserts — that enrich our daily meals all the time.
 Finally, we also make our own homemade bread.

 Fortunately, it is not difficult to find Italian products in Thailand.
-There are various shopping centers and supermarkets like Macro and Villa Market, that offer imported products.
+There are various shopping centers and supermarkets like Makro and Villa Market, offering imported products.
 However, you have to be very careful when selecting your products.
-Everyone can easily find products of apparent Italian origin, but some of these products are actually not from Italy at all.
+Everyone can easily find products of apparent Italian origin, but some of these are actually not from Italy at all.

 If you were to pick a favorite Italian cuisine to make for us that you make on a regular basis, what would it be?